CIC Battlestar Mercury

 “Jump the ship,” Major Lawson ordered.

-With a flash of light, the inbound cylon Raiders saw there target disappear.
+With a flash of light, the inbound cylon Raiders saw their target disappear.

 The Battlestar Mercury had escaped.